 Studies demonstrate that the reasons nurses do not draw on research are related to individual and organizational factors.
 Individual factors are those characteristics that are inherent to the nurse.
 Organizational factors are related to administration, resources, facilities, and culture of the system.
+Barriers such as nurses not valuing research, being resistant to change, or lack of time and resources to obtain evidence (Pravikoff et al., 2005) are major reasons nurses do © Jones & Bartlett Learning, LLC.
+NOT FOR SALE OR DISTRIBUTION.

-Major barriers to nurses using research findings at the point of care are nurses not valuing research, nurses being resistant to change, and lack of time and resources to obtain evidence (Shivnan, 2011).
-In addition, the communication gap between researcher and clinician (Brown, 1995; Paris, Callahan, & Pierson, 2011), organizational culture, and the inability of individuals to evaluate nursing research have been identified as barriers by registered nurses (Carroll et al., 1997; Funk, Champagne, Wiese, & Tornquist, 1991; Kajermo, Nordstrom, Krusebrant, & Bjorvell, 2000; Majid et al., 2011; Melnyk, Fineout-Overholt, Gallagher-Ford, & Kaplan, 2012; Solomons & Spross, 2011; Van Patter Gale & Schaffer, 2009), healthcare administrators (Funk, Champagne, Tornquist, & Wiese, 1995), and oncology nursing staff (Rutledge, Ropka, Greene, Nail, & Mooney, 1998).
+not use research findings at the point of care.
+In addition, the communication gap between researcher and clinician (Brown, 1995), organizational culture, as well as the inability of individuals to evaluate nursing research have been identified by registered nurses, healthcare administrators, midwives, and oncology nursing staff (Barta, 1995; Carroll et al., 1997; Funk, Champagne, Tornquist, & Wiese, 1995; Funk, Champagne, Wiese, & Tornquist, 1991; Kajermo, Nordstrom, Krusebrant, & Bjorvell, 2000; Meah, Luker, & Cullum, 1996; Pettengill, Gillies, & Clark, 1994; Rutledge, Ropka, Greene, Nail, & Mooney, 1998).

 Strategies that do not overcome these barriers do little to promote EBP.
 To overcome barriers related to individual factors, strategies need to be aimed at instilling an appreciation for EBP, increasing knowledge, developing necessary skills, and changing behaviors.
 Strategies to overcome organizational barriers must be directed toward creating and maintaining an environment where EBP can flourish.
-Research has focused on strategies to overcome both individual and organizational factors to bring about change (Aitken et al., 2011; Fitzsimons & Cooper, 2012; Hauck, Winsett, & Kuric, 2013; Melnyk, Fineout-Overholt, Giggleman, & Cruz, 2010; Ogiehor-Enoma, Taqueban, & Anosike, 2010; Pennington, Moscatel, Dacar, & Johnson, 2010; Reicherter, Gordes, Glickman, & Hakim, 2013; Valente, 2010).
+Research has focused on strategies to overcome both individual and organizational factors to bring about change (Camiah, 1997; Caramanica et al., 2002; Dufault, 2001; Janken, Dufault, & Yeaw, 1988; Maljanian, Caramanica, Taylor, MacRae, & Beland, 2002).
 Practical strategies for successfully overcoming these barriers are summarized in Table 1-2.

-TABLE 1-2 Strategies for Overcoming Barriers to Adopting an EBP
+Barrier Strategy

+Research in practice not valued

-Barrier Strategy Lack of time Devote 15 minutes per day to reading evidence related to a clinical problem.
-Sign up for emails that offer summaries of research studies in your area of interest.
-Use a team approach to equitably distribute the workload among members.
-Bookmark websites that have clinical guidelines to promote faster retrieval of information.
-Evaluate available technologies (i.e., tablets) to create time-saving systems that allow quick and convenient retrieval of information at the bedside.
-Negotiate release time from patient care duties to collect, read, and share information about relevant clinical problems.
-Search for already established clinical guidelines because they provide synthesis of existing research.
-Lack of value placed on research in practice Make a list of reasons why healthcare providers should value research, and use this list as a springboard for discussions with colleagues.
-Invite nurse researchers to share why they are passionate about their work.
-When disagreements arise about a policy or protocol, find an article that supports your position and share it with others.
-When selecting a work environment, ask about the organizational commitment to EBP.
-Link measurement of quality indicators to EBP.
-Participate in EBP activities to demonstrate professionalism that can be rewarded through promotions or merit raises.
-Provide recognition during National Nurses Week for individuals involved in EBP projects.
-Lack of knowledge about EBP and research Take a course or attend a continuing education offering on EBP.
-Invite a faculty member to a unit meeting to discuss EBP.
-Consult with advanced practice nurses.
-Attend conferences where clinical research is presented and talk with presenters about their studies.
-Volunteer to serve on committees that set policies and protocols.
-Create a mentoring program to bring novice and experienced nurses together.
-Lack of technological skills to find evidence Consult with a librarian about how to access databases and retrieve articles.
-Learn to bookmark important websites that are sources of clinical guidelines.
-Commit to acquiring computer skills.
+- < Make a list of reasons why healthcare providers should value research, and use this list as a springboard for discussions with colleagues. - Invite nurse researchers to share why they are passionate about their work. - When disagreements arise about a policy or protocol, find an article that supports your position and share it with others. - When selecting a work environment, ask about the organizational commitment to EBP. - < Link measurement of quality indicators to EBP. - Participate in EBP activities to demonstrate professionalism that can be rewarded through promotions or merit raises. - Provide recognition during National Nurses Week for individuals involved in EBP projects.

-Barrier Strategy Lack of resources to access evidence Write a proposal for funds to support access to online databases and journals.
-Collaborate with a nursing program for access to resources.
-Investigate funding possibilities from others (i.e., pharmaceutical companies, grants).
-Lack of ability to read research Organize a journal club where nurses meet regularly to discuss the evidence about a specific clinical problem.
-Write down questions about an article and ask an advanced practice nurse to read the article and assist in answering the questions.
-Clarify unfamiliar terms by looking them up in a dictionary or research textbook.
-Use one familiar critique format when reading research.
-Identify clinical problems and share them with nurse researchers.
-Participate in ongoing unit-based studies.
-Subscribe to journals that provide uncomplicated explanations of research studies.
-Resistance to change Listen to people's concerns about change.
-When considering an EBP project, select one that interests the staff, has a high priority, is likely to be successful, and has baseline data.
-Mobilize talented individuals to act as change agents.
-Create a means to reward individuals who provide leadership during change.
-Lack of organizational support for EBP Link organizational priorities with EBP to reduce cost and increase efficiency.
-Recruit administrators who value EBP.
-Form coalitions with other healthcare providers to increase the base of support for EBP.
-Use EBP to meet accreditation standards or gain recognition (i.e., Magnet Recognition).
+Lack of knowledge about EBP and research

+- Take a course or attend a continuing education offering on EBP. - Invite a faculty member to a unit meeting to discuss EBP. - Consult with advanced practice nurses. - Attend conferences where clinical research is presented and talk with presenters about their studies. - < Volunteer to serve on committees that set policies and protocols. - Create a mentoring program to bring novice and experienced nurses together.

+Lack of technological skills to find evidence

+- Consult with a librarian about how to access databases and retrieve articles. - Learn to bookmark important websites that are sources of clinical guidelines - < Commit to acquiring computer skills.

+Lack of resources to access evidence

+- Write a proposal for funds to support access to online databases and journals. - Collaborate with a nursing program for access to resources. - Investigate funding possibilities from others (i.e., pharmaceutical companies, grants).